bheiskell/HungerRain/README.md

 Configuration of the plugin can be found in the configuration file created upon loading of the plugin.

+Additionally, the plugin can be disabled using permissions by assigning the `hungerrain.disable` permission.

 ## Permissions

 There are currently no permissions for the plugin.